caolan/async/README.md

 Once the `tasks` have completed, the results are passed to the final `callback` as an array.

+**Note:** `parallel` is about kicking-off I/O tasks in parallel, not about parallel execution of code.
+If your tasks do not use any timers or perform any I/O, they will actually be executed in series.
+Any synchronous setup sections for each task will happen one after the other.
+JavaScript remains single-threaded.

 It is also possible to use an object instead of an array.
 Each property will be run as a function and the results will be passed to the final `callback` as an object instead of an array.
 This can be a more readable way of handling results from